Tranquillity Base > Photo Meta Edit > User Guide > TIFF Metadata

 - Tag #37522: Subsecond of Date Time Digitized (#36868 in Exif)

-If you enter a one-digit subsecond value, it will be converted to the two-digit value (centiseconds).
+If a single-digit value is entered, it is automatically converted to two digits (centiseconds).
 Example: 2 → 20

 Editing GPS